EC 12 - ABORT Event

 - Need Help Adding Animals to this Event?

 The details listed below are typical for an Abort event; however, be aware that the details you see in the mobile app may vary based on the DairyComp command that created the event.
-If any fields other than the animal IDAnimal identifier are required to process an animal, they will be marked with the * (asterisk) symbol in the app.
+If any fields other than the animal IDIdentifier are required to process an animal, they are marked with an * (asterisk) symbol in the app.

 The ID of the animal whose pregnancy has aborted.
 This field is automatically populated with the animal ID when you add it to the list.
 You can tap the animal's ID number to view its CowCard.